weaviate/weaviate-io/_posts/blog/2022-09-13-Why-is-Vector-Search-so-fast.md

 The inevitable question that follows up this demonstration is always:

-> How is this so incredibly fast?
+> Why is this so incredibly fast?

-## How do vector search engines work?
+## What is a vector search?
 To answer this question we need to look at how vector search engines work.

 Vector search engines index data, unlike other databases, based on data vectors (or vector embeddings).
 Vector embeddings capture the meaning and context of data, usually predicted by Machine Learning models.